Published: August 12, 2020 | Last Updated: August 28, 2025

 Where else?

-Instead of relying solely on prop rental houses and other options that are location specific, here are a few resources you can use no matter where you live.
+Instead of relying solely on prop rental houses and other location-specific options, here are a few resources you can use no matter where you live.

 Omega Cinema Props.

-One high-quality prop house that is based in Los Angeles but ships their props internationally is Omega Cinema Props.
-Omega offers affordable weekly rental rates, and even offers discounts per week for every continuous week you rent with them – after you’ve established a relationship.
+Omega Cinema Props is one high-quality prop house based in Los Angeles that ships their props internationally.
+Omega offers affordable weekly rental rates and discounts per week for every continuous week you rent with them – after you’ve established a relationship.

-Looking through their catalog of items, they have a lot of high-quality production grade furniture, hardware, electronics, appliances, and depending on the category of object, you can sort their catalog online with qualifiers for period, style, aesthetic, etc.
+Looking through their catalog, you will find a lot of high-quality production-grade furniture, hardware, electronics, and appliances.
+Depending on the object category, you can sort their catalog online with qualifiers for period, style, aesthetic, etc.

 This is a valuable resource for shooting a larger production.
-Because Omega carries high-quality film props to rent, they are much more affordable than buying outright.
+Omega carries high-quality film props to rent, which are much more affordable than buying them outright.

 Ebay.

-Ebay might not be your first choice when it comes to hunting down affordable film props, but there’s quite a selection available, and if you’re good at finding deals with the “Buy it now” option, you can keep the prices down without doing too much bidding.
+EBay might not be your first choice when hunting for affordable film props, but a selection is available.
+If you’re good at finding deals with the “Buy it now” option, you can keep the prices down without doing too much bidding.

 While the options available on eBay might not be specific for film, you can find great vintage, retro, or antique items that can be used as film props (usually affordable) by looking for particular keywords.